yufeng97/COMP90024-CCC-notes/README.md

     - Application Clouds
       - App store
       - Virtual image factories
-    - Public(credit card and pay for using) /Private(Unimelb research cloud)/Hybrid(MRC run out of resource nad buy from Amazon)/Mobile/Health Clouds
+    - Public (credit card and pay for using) / Private (Unimelb research cloud) / Hybrid (MRC run out of resource nad buy from Amazon) / Mobile / Health Clouds
     - complexity arise in: decision about what can we move out/what cost ot stay in/who is  allowed this to happen

 4. History - tends in computing
     1. Computing and Communication Technologies (r)evolution
-        - from centralised to decentralised
+        - from centralized to decentralized
-    2. distributed system history
+    2. Distributed system history
-        - Once upon a time we had standards
-        - Then we had more standards
+        - Purposed standards: Once upon a time we had standards.
+Then we had more standards
         - mid-90s: focused on computer-computer interaction
         - internet: peer-to-peer
             - challenge: sharing data between different organizations
-            - soln: grid computing
+            - solution: grid computing
             - Grid: only need access to it no matter it is data or super computer the process to move things
                 - problem: people have different ways to do it
     - Distributed System